Perform a suitability analysis

 6. In the Analysis criteria section, do any of the following to refine the criteria:

-• Positive influence means the higher the variable's value, the greater its effect on the final score.
+• Positive influence means that the higher the variable's value, the greater its effect on the final score.

 • Inverse influence means that the lower the variable's value, the greater its effect on the score.